1. Learning the ropes of business management and leading teams at the BBC.

 - Advanced: GSCEs, grade C or above.
 You may also need A-levels.

 - Higher: Four GSCEs, grade C or above, plus two A-levels.
 You may also need a Level 3 NVQ qualification.

-Many employers will also want you to have skills and experience under your belt in order to apply.
-Again these are up to the individual employer.
-For example, the Higher Apprenticeship in Leadership and Management at the BBC requires you to be able to work on your own initiative, have excellent verbal and written communication skills, team-working abilities and organisational skills.
+Many employers will also want you to have some skills and experience under your belt in order to apply.
+Again these are up to the individual employer, but many programmes require you to be able to work on your own initiative, have excellent verbal and written communication skills, team-working abilities and organisational skills.

 Chances are you probably already have a lot of these skills!
-Test yourself by reading this guide.
+Test yourself by checking out What skills do I have?

 What will I earn?